Photo: Ellen McDermott

 I was raised in an Italian-American family whose members branched out along the Great Lakes.
 My grandmother planted old-fashioned portulacas on her back porch, and my great-uncle had a lush vegetable garden brimming with Swiss chard and hot peppers.

-We work with our clients to create new, or rejuvenate existing garden spaces that encompass their vision, prioritizing proper care of the soil (the basis of healthy plant life), seasonal interest, and native (pollinator-friendly) plants whenever possible.
+We work with our clients to create new, or revitalize existing garden spaces that encompass their vision, prioritizing proper care of the soil (the basis of healthy plant life), seasonal interest, and native (pollinator-friendly) plants whenever possible.
 We pay close attention to selecting the right plant for the right place, and use only battery-powered and hand tools, because everything around us becomes more ecologically balanced when fresh air and soil are preserved.

 Follow Painterly Gardens.